raspberrypilearning/lego-robot-car/en/step_1.md

 ### Hardware

 + A Raspberry Pi Computer running the latest Desktop version of Raspbian
-+ A Raspberry Pi LEGO HAT
++ A Raspberry Pi Build HAT
 + 2 Lego Technic Motors
 + A small breadboard
 + Some LEDs and 100 ohm resistors